telerik/teststudio-docs/docs/automated-tests/customize-project/custom-layout.md

 ---
 # Customize Test Studio's Layout

-Test Studio's layout can be customized to fit your particular needs and personal preferences.
-You can reorder all of the panels manually or choose from the predefined  default layouts.
+You can customize Test Studio's layout to fit your needs and personal preferences.
+You can reorder all panels manually or choose from the predefined default layouts.
 You can choose between _Light_ and _Dark_ themes.

-The default layout, in which Test Studio starts, is the _Compact_ layout.
+The default layout that loads when you start Test Studio is the _Compact_ layout.
 The default theme is the _Light_ theme.

 ![default layout][1]

 ## Predefined Layouts

-The available preset layouts will rearrange the panes in the Test Studio project to focus the attention on certain tools.
-These are the Compact (default), High Productivity and Advanced layouts.
+The preset layouts rearrange the panes in the Test Studio project to focus your attention on certain tools.
+These are three available layouts:

+* Compact (default)

+* High Productivity

+* Advanced

 ![preset layouts][2]

-## Switch Light/Dark Theme
+## Switch between Light and Dark Theme

-Test Studio comes with two themes for the layout - _Light_ and _Dark_.
-You can choose which suits your needs better and <a href="/features/project-settings/theme" target="_blank">switch to it through the Project Settings</a>.
+Test Studio comes with a _Light_ and _Dark_ theme.
+Choose the one that suits your needs better and <a href="/features/project-settings/theme" target="_blank">apply it through the Project Settings</a>.

 ![Dark theme](/img/features/project-settings/theme/fig6.png)

 > __Note__
 ><br>
 ><br>
-> You will need __to restart Test Studio to apply switching between the two themes__.
+> You need to restart Test Studio to apply a new theme.

-## Manual Adjustment of the Project Panels Layout
+## Manual Adjustment of the Layout

-Almost all the <a href="/getting-started/first-project#test-studio-project-layout" target="_blank">panels in the Test Studio project</a> can be moved and pinned on different place in the project area.
+You can move almost all <a href="/getting-started/first-project#test-studio-project-layout" target="_blank">panels in a Test Studio project</a> to another project area.

-### Dock or Undock Panel
+### Dock or Undock a Panel

-To customize the view of the panes, you can use the _Dock/Undock_ button available in the upper right corner of the panels.
+To customize the view of the panes, you can use the _Dock/Undock_ button in the upper right corner of the panels.

 ![undock][3]

-The _Undock_ will detach the pane from its original position and will display it as a separate window.
-This window can be dragged and dropped in the project area to be placed on another location.
+The _Undock_ detaches the pane from its original position and displays it as a separate window.
+You can drag and drop this window anywhere in the project area.
 To help you choose the preferred position relative to the target panel, there is a circle with directions - top, bottom, left, right and center.

 ![choose panel position][4]